demasy/Oracle-EBS-Development-Guidelines/database-standards-guidelines/README.md

 - You should add special WHO columns to your tables.
 - You should add concurrent program WHO Columns to your table.
 - You should add concurrent program WHO Columns to your table.
-- You should add descriptive flexfield attribute Columns to your table.
+- You should add descriptive flexfield (DFF) attribute Columns to your table.
 - New tables containing Flex-Fields or Oracle Alert columns must be registered with Oracle Application Object Library.
 - You should register your custom tables with Oracle AOL using the table registration API called AD_DD.
   - AD_DD.
 REGISTER_TABLE